alemart/surgescript/docs/tutorials/best_practices.md

 Best Practices
 ==============

 - Read the [Components](components) section.
-It's crucial that you understand.
+It's crucial that you understand it.
 - Follow the golden rule: objects should **not** mess with each others' internals!
     - Objects should **not** change other objects' variables or states directly (won't allow it!)
     - Objects should define [functions](functions) that can be operated upon by the external world (API)